syncfusion-content/winui-docs/winui/Shimmer/Getting-Started.md

 ## Loading shimmer content

-Disabling the `IsActive` property of SfShimmer displays the content without any shimmer animation.
-Enabling the `IsActive` property, which defaults to true, activates the shimmer animation in the background.
-You can change the IsActive property to control how your content is presented.
+When you set the IsActive property to false in SfShimmer, the content is displayed without any shimmer animation.
+Conversely, when IsActive is set to true, which is its default state, only the animation is displayed, and the content remains invisible.
+This allows you to control how your content is presented, with the option to show the animation exclusively when IsActive is set to true.

 {% tabs %}
 {% highlight xaml %}